foulscar/websitecv/README.md

 ## FrontEnd

 ##### Technologies:
-- Basic HTML & CSS
+- Basic HTML, JS & CSS
 - HTMX AJAX used in nav.js for single-page navigation
   - Injects HTML pages fetched from CloudFront into a main content wrapper
 - MarkedD for the blog page